mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 -----------------------------------------------------------------------------------

-Cinnamenu@json will get deleted and have to be downloaded and copied again into /usr/share/cinnamon/applets/
+Cinnamenu@json could get deleted and have to be downloaded and copied again into /usr/share/cinnamon/applets/

+Don't be funny and chattr +i the folder, it might cause your entire update/upgrade to fail.

+Trust me, I tried it...

 -----------------------------------------------------------------------------------